Civil Defence Emergency Management Act 2002

 You could also call this:

-If there is a state of emergency, a Controller or constable can take control of property to save lives.
-You might be asked to hand over things like your land, building, vehicle, or food.
-The Controller or constable will tell you what to do with your property.
+If there is a state of emergency, a Controller or constable can take control of property if they think it is necessary to save lives.
+You might be asked to give them your land, building, vehicle, or other things like food or medicine.
+The Controller or constable will tell you what to do with your property and who will be in charge of it.

-When your property is taken, you will get a written statement saying what has been taken and who is in charge of it.
-If the person in charge of your property cannot be found, a Controller or constable can take control of it right away.
-They will give you a written statement as soon as they can.
+The person taking control of your property must give you a written statement saying what property is being taken and who is in charge of it.
+If you cannot be found, the Controller or constable can take control of your property right away.
+They will try to give you a written statement as soon as possible.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.